nus-cs2103-AY2324S1/tp/README.md

 * For the detailed documentation of this project, see the [MediFlowR Product Website](https://ay2324s1-cs2103t-t08-4.github.io/tp/).

 * This project is based on the AddressBook-Level3 project created by the [SE-EDU initiative](https://se-education.org).

+* The logo for the application is taken from here: [Hospital icons created by Pixel Buddha - Flaticon](https://www.flaticon.com/free-icons/hospital)